AdobeDocs/commerce-admin.en/help/customers/customer-segment-create.md

 ---
-title: Creating and Deleting Customer Segments
+title: Create and Delete Customer Segments
 description: Customers can view the refund information associated with the order in their Customer Account Dashboard.
 ---

-# Creating and Deleting Customer Segments
+# Create and Delete Customer Segments

 {{ee-feature}}